Chronic tension and anxiety can have detrimental effects on physical health, leading to symptoms such as:

 Determining whether your anxiety is within normal parameters is a very common concern.
 It’s important to understand that a certain level of anxiety is completely normal and even necessary in certain situations.
 However, when anxiety starts to have negative impacts on various aspects of your life, it may be a cause for concern.

-Signs that your anxiety may not be within the normal range include if it greatly affects your ability to function in everyday life, such as at work, school, or in your relationships.
+may not be within the normal range include if it greatly affects your ability to function in everyday life, such as at work, school, or in your relationships.
 For example, if you find yourself constantly worrying to the point where it interferes with your performance or causes strain in your personal connections, it might be an indication that your anxiety is becoming problematic.

 Another factor to consider is the duration of your anxiety symptoms.
 Normal anxiety tends to be temporary and situational, arising in response to specific events or circumstances.
 However, if your anxiety persists for an extended period, even when the triggering factor is no longer present, this could be a sign that your anxiety is not within the normal range.